Engineering and Architecture Firm Transforms Internal and External Communications with 8x8

 Yet all of these phone systems shared the same shortcomings: they lacked modern business features, such as email notification of voicemail and call forwarding to cell phones, and they weren’t easily scalable up or down.

 Previous Business Phone Service Didn’t Handle Growth or Downturns Well

 “Our company is affected by macroeconomics, just as many businesses are today,” says Dougherty.
 “We wanted the ability to quickly add users and offices during expansion, and to scale back during downturns.
 There’s no point investing in expensive PBX hardware we might not be able to use in the future.”

 Vertical Market Emphasis Makes Company-Wide Collaboration Critical

 Having disparate PBXs in different locations also made it more difficult for employees in one office to communicate with coworkers in another.
-This problem was exacerbated five years ago when Barge Waggoner reorganised to focus on vertical markets rather than geographic territories.
-That meant that employees specialising in areas like manufacturing process and water plant design needed to collaborate with colleagues throughout the firm, not just in their own local offices.
+This problem was exacerbated five years ago when Barge Waggoner reorganized to focus on vertical markets rather than geographic territories.
+That meant that employees specializing in areas like manufacturing process and water plant design needed to collaborate with colleagues throughout the firm, not just in their own local offices.